MrTreev/RayGame/README.md

 ## Licencing

-The code written here is covered under the MIT licence, given in the [LICENCE](LICENCE) file.
+The code written here is covered under the MIT licence, given in the [LICENSE](LICENSE) file.

 RayGame uses trademarks and/or copyrights owned by Paizo Inc., used under Paizo's Fan Content Policy (paizo.com/licenses/fancontent).